-Peach Melba Pavlova Recipe | Spark Your Summer
+Peach Melba Pavlova Recipe

-oh you guys!
+Oh, you guys!
 I have another fabulous dessert recipe for Spark Your Summer!!
 The crazy talented Heather, from Whipperberry is here with a sweet and light dessert is perfect for those warm summer nights, Peach Melba Pavlova!
-You wont believe how easy this is to make!
+You won’t believe how easy this is to make!
 Be sure to check out Whipperberry for all kinds of creative ideas and recipes!!
 (Heather is the mastermind behind the adorable Spark Your Summer logo! )

 I have been a long time fan of Cheryl’s and I just adore her and all of her work.

 So, back to the pavlova.
 My Mom lived in Australia for a few years back in the day.
 She introduced this dessert to me when I was a teen and the flavor combination has been one of my favorites ever since.

 Spread out your pavlova onto the baking sheet.

 And place in a 180˚ oven for 2 hours.
 You are essentially drying out the egg whites, not really baking them.
 Once the baking time is up.
 Just open the oven and let the pavlova sit in the oven for a few more hours to continue to dry out.

 At this point, you can store your pavlova in an airtight container for a few days if you aren’t quite ready to serve it.
 This makes it perfect to serve at a party.
 Any time you can prep days before the party you are set!

 Then all you have to do the day of the event is make up some Chantilly cream, which is just a fancy way of saying sweetened whipped cream and then top with peaches and raspberries.